-Prior to 1998 (the founding year for the Workplace Bullying Institute), U.S. academic researchers who dared to conduct workplace bullying studies were rare.
+Prior to 1998, U.S. academic researchers who dared to conduct workplace bullying studies were rare.
 Social scientists include Loraleigh Keashley, Judy Richman (generalized workplace mistreatment), and Joel Neuman (workplace aggression) who preceded Kathy Rospenda, Suzy Fox, and Lamont Stallworth.
 Since 2003, the most prolific U.S. academician has been Pamela Lutgen-Sandvik whose facility at exploring different aspects of the phenomenon exceeds all others.
 The only legal scholar is David Yamada from Suffolk University Law whose 2000 Georgetown Law Journal treatise was the impetus for the WBI-Legislative Campaign working to enact legislation in the U.S.

 The U.S.-based WBI (formerly known as the Campaign Against Workplace Bullying) began work in mid-1997 and launched the first of its unique websites in 1998.
 The founders wrote BullyProof Yourself At Work in 1998 and the first edition of The Bully At Work in 2000 (2nd edition, 2009).
 Two conferences were held in the U.S. in 2000.

 In 2003, the first bill was introduced in a state legislature, thus initiating the WBI-Legislative Campaign.
-21 states have introduced some version of the WBI Healthy Workplace Bill since then.
+Consult the website for the WBI Healthy Workplace Bill to see progress since then.
 To date, no state or federal U.S. law has been enacted.

-In 2007 and again in 2010, WBI conducted the largest-ever scientific surveys of workplace bullying.
+In 2007, 2010 and 2014 WBI conducted national scientific surveys of workplace bullying.
 In 2011, the Drs.
 Namie finished their third book, The Bully-Free Workplace, written for employers and published by Wiley & Sons.